Post Summary: An Idaho bucket list of 40 of the absolute best things to do in Idaho.

 19. Roosevelt Grove of the Ancient Cedars

 Located North of Nordman, Idaho, is the Roosevelt Grove of Ancient Cedars, a cedar grove with trees ranging from 2000 to 3000 years old.
 With the cedar trees reaching heights of 150 feet and spanning 12 feet wide, these impressive trees are for anyone who wants to revel in the beauty of an ancient forest.
-Within the scenic area are a few different walking trails to choose from, including an easy hike that takes you to various viewings of Granite Falls (you can see a video of it on our Instagram), a beautiful waterfall located within the grove.
+Within the scenic area are a few different walking trails to choose from, including an easy hike that takes you to various viewings of Granite Falls (you can see a video of it on our Instagram), and a beautiful waterfall located within the grove.
 While technically located in Washington, the grove can only be accessed in Idaho.

 20. Visit The Champion Tree